spf13/afero/README.md

 Afero has experimental support for secure file transfer protocol (sftp).
 Which can be used to perform file operations over a encrypted channel.

+## Distributed Backends

+## EtcdFs

+Afero has experimental support for a simple `[etcd](https://github.com/coreos/etcd)` interface.
+It was built for distributing mostly read-only filesystems across a cluster.
+It is available in the [mgmt project](https://github.com/purpleidea/mgmt/tree/master/etcd/fs) and can be imported from there.
+Performance, large files, and concurrency have not been extensively tested.
+More tests and improved documentation are welcome.

 ## Filtering Backends

 ### BasePathFs